How to Start a Smoothie Business

 Because a smoothie business involves handling food, you will also need to complete safe food handling training and earn proper licensure or certification, as required by your state.
 There are also a number of regulations that will need to be followed by your local health department in addition to regular inspections.

-Your smoothie business will also need to obtain general local, state, and federal business registrations such as a sales tax permit, Employer Identification Number, and Occupancy Permit.
+Your smoothie business will also need to obtain general local, state, and federal business registrations such as a local business license, sales tax permit, Employer Identification Number, and Occupancy Permit.

 Step 6: Find Financing